 Baltimore: Our Hometown

 The Greater Baltimore region has served as home to the Foundation’s headquarters since its founding by Harry and Jeanette Weinberg in 1959.
 The Foundation as we know it today has existed since 1990.
-Over the past three years, the Foundation’ s Trustees have approved approximately $91 million in new grants to nonprofits that are dedicated to meeting the basic needs of low-income individuals and families in the region.
-Today, nearly 25 percent of the Foundation’s approximately $130 million in annual grantmaking continues to be aimed at direct service providers in Greater Baltimore, operating across all of the Foundation’s grantmaking portfolios of Housing, Health, Jobs, Education, and Community Services (see How We Give).
+Today, nearly 25 percent of the Foundation’s approximately $130 million in annual grantmaking supports direct service providers in Greater Baltimore, operating across all of the Foundation’s focus areas: Housing, Health, Jobs, Education, and Community Services (see How We Give).

 Deeply Affordable Housing

-Beginning in 2011, the Foundation has contributed $5 million to programs in Maryland and Illinois that provide deeply affordable housing for people with disabilities.
-In 2020, the Foundation committed another $3 million to further advance this initiative in Maryland.
-In partnership with state agencies, these programs create affordable apartments that enable eligible individuals with very low incomes to live independently and within their communities.
+The Foundation has committed $8 million for programs in Maryland and Illinois to provide deeply affordable housing for people with disabilities.
+In partnership with state agencies, these programs create affordable apartments that enable eligible individuals to live independently and within their communities.

 Baltimore Elementary and Middle School Library Project